tinatinaZ/video_to_bvh/README.md

 ### 3. Upload video
 1. Select the code cell and push ```shift+enter```
 2. Push **```select files```** button
-3. Select the video you want to process (it should contain only one person, all body parts in frame, long videos will take a lot of time to process)
+3. Select the video you want to process (it should contain only one person, all body parts in frame, long videos will take a lot of time to process.
+IMPORTANT: Make sure your video's name contains numbers only.)
 ### 4. Process the video
 1. Specify desired ```fps``` rate at which you want to convert video to images.
 Lower fps = faster processing
 2. Select the code cell and push ```shift+enter```